edjames/pivot_table/README.md

     gem install pivot_table

-There are no dependencies and pivot will work on any version of Ruby.
+There are no dependencies and pivot *should* work on any version of Ruby.

 Usage
 -----

-At the very least, you will need to provide four things to create a pivot table...
+At the very least, you will need to provide three things to create a pivot table...

 * a dataset (this doesn't necessarily have to be an ActiveRecord dataset, but it should at least behave like ActiveRecord e.g. OpenStruct)
 * the method to be used as column names